Quick Exit

 Before you begin, we want to ensure that this type of therapy is a good fit for you.
 To do this, it is necessary for us to understand what you are experiencing.

-If you are interested in ICBT, follow the “Account Signup” link provided under the “Courses” or the “My Account” tab.
+If you are interested in signing up today for ICBT, follow the “Account Signup” link provided under the “Courses” or the “My Account” tab.

 If you have questions, you can also call the PSPNET office at 306-337-7233 (SAFE) or toll free at 1-833-317-7233 (SAFE).